Govt says next polls through EVMs

 However, the SAPM categorically said that no NRO would be given to the corrupt leadership at any cost although they were using EVMs for bargaining.
 He said EVMs would also be utilised during press clubs, bar associations’ elections.

-Gill said media persons would be invited in the next few days for giving practical demonstrations about EVMs.
-He said that Shehbaz Sharif should tender resignation from the PML-N president slot as the party has rejected his statement.
+Gill said media persons would be invited in next few days for giving practical demonstration about EVMs.
+He said that Shehbaz Sharif should tender resignation from the PMLN president slot as the party has rejected his statement.
 He said Marriyum Aurangzeb has become personal secretary to Maryam Safdar.